-- 19.3.3.1 Specifications for starting, primary and printed packaging materials shall provide, if applicable, a description of the materials, including: - (a) the designated name (if applicable, the INN) and internal code reference; - (b) the reference, if any, to a pharmacopoeial monograph; - (c) qualitative and quantitative requirements with acceptance limits. - 19.3.3.2 Depending on the company's practice other data may be added to the specification, such as: - (a) the supplier and the original producer of the materials; - (b) a specimen of printed materials; - (c) directions for sampling and testing, or a reference to procedures; - (d) storage conditions and precautions; - (e) the maximum period of storage before re-examination. - 19.3.3.3 Packaging material shall conform to specifications, and shall be compatible with the material and/or with the drugs it contains.
-The material shall be examined for compliance with the specification, and for defects as well as for the correctness of identity markings. - 19.3.3.4 Documents describing testing procedures shall state the required frequency for reassaying each starting material, as determined by its stability.

-19.3.4 Specifications for intermediate and bulk products

-19.3.4.1 Specifications for intermediate and bulk products shall be available.
-The specifications shall be similar to specifications for starting materials or for finished products, as appropriate.

-19.3.5 Specifications for finished products
+- 17.3.3.1.
+Specifications for starting, primary and printed packaging materials shall provide, if applicable, a description of the materials, including- - (a) the designated name (if applicable, the INN) and internal code reference; - (b) the reference, if any, to a pharmacopoeial monograph; and - (c) qualitative and quantitative requirements with acceptance limits. - 17.3.3.2.
+Depending on the company's practice other data may be added to the specification, namely:- - (a) the supplier and the original producer of the materials; - (b) a specimen of printed materials; - (c) directions for sampling and testing, or a reference to procedures; - (d) storage conditions and precautions; and - (e) the maximum period of storage before re-examination. - 17.3.3.3.
+Packaging material shall conform to the specifications and shall be compatible with the material or with the drugs or both it contains.
+The material shall be examined for compliance with the specification, and for defects as well as for the correctness of identity markings. - 17.3.3.4.
+Documents describing testing procedures shall state the required frequency for reassaying each starting material, as determined by its stability. - 17.3.4.
+Specifications for intermediate and bulk products- Specifications for intermediate and bulk products shall be available.
+The specifications shall be similar to specifications for starting materials or for finished products, as appropriate. - 17.3.5.
+Specifications for finished products- Specifications for finished products shall include the following, namely:- - (a) the designated name of the product and the code reference, where applicable; - (b) the designated names of the active ingredients (if applicable, with the INNs); - (c) the formula or a reference to the formula if provided in any pharmacopoeia;

-- 19.3.5.1 Specifications for finished products shall include: - (a) the designated name of the product and the code reference, where applicable; - $(b) \ \ the \ designated \ name(s) \ of \ the \ active \ ingredient(s) \ (if \ applicable, \ with \ the \ INN(s));$ - (c) the formula or a reference to the formula if provided in any pharmacopoeia; - (d) a description of the dosage form and package details; - (e) directions for sampling and testing or a reference to procedures; - (f) the qualitative and quantitative requirements, with acceptance limits; - (g) the storage conditions and precautions, where applicable; - (h) the shelf-life.
+- (d) a description of the dosage form and package details; - (e) directions for sampling and testing or a reference to procedures; - (f) the qualitative and quantitative requirements, with acceptance limits; - (g) the storage conditions and precautions, where applicable; and - (h) the shelf-life.

-19.3.6 Master formula records
+17.3.6.
+Master formula records-